MicrosoftDocs/dataexplorer-docs/data-explorer/cluster-disk-encryption.md

 ## Azure Data Explorer stores data within a region

-Every Azure Data Explorer cluster runs on dedicated resources in a single region.
-All data is stored within the region.
+Every Azure Data Explorer cluster runs on dedicated resources in the region specified during provisioning.
+All data is stored within that region.

+## Limitations

+The following limitations apply to [selected SKUs](kusto/concepts/sandboxes.md#virtual-machine-sizes) when enabling disk encryption:
+* Performance impact of up to a single digit
+* Cannot be used with sandboxes

 ## Next steps